fgbyte/fgbyte-portfolio/src/content/projects/generai/index.md

 **Social Content Generator**

-A web application designed to help users create compelling content for social media platforms:
+A web application designed to help users create compelling content for social media platforms using AI-driven features.

-- **Thread Generator**: Create captivating Twitter threads to boost engagement and reach.
-- **Instagram Captions**: Generate catchy captions that drive likes, shares, and followers.
-- **LinkedIn Content**: Craft professional posts to establish your brand as a thought leader.

 **Tech Stack**:
 - Built with **Next.js** for a robust and scalable foundation.